twse/random-stuff/README.md

 * **Owners Emeritus:** Dawn Endico (1999-2003 – CVS), Gervase Markham (2003-2017 – CVS, GIT and SVN), Ram Dayal Vaishnav (2017-2019 – GIT)
 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
 * **URL:** See second file entry in the index above.
 * **Note:** Pull requests for additions not done via the form linked to the credits page or changes not done via replies to the form's application acceptance messages are closed by the module's owner with a comment.
-This will result in unmerged commits!
+The pull request will result in unmerged commits!
 * **Fun fact:** The form linked to the credits page and its responses spreadsheet was created in November 2013 by Gervase Markham (the guy with access privileges) to remove its request email address.

 ## Index of protest pages (requires JavaScript)